coryan/coryan.github.io/about.md

 This blog will likely deal mostly with my software development interests, so for those purposes:  a software engineering manager by trade.
 A sofware engineer by training and inclination.
-I currently work for Google, leading a few SRE teams, what the rest of the world seems to call DevOps, but at Google everything has a different name.
+I currently work for Google, leading a few Site-Reliability Engineering (SRE) teams.
 Before that I worked for a decade in high-frequency trading leading a few software engineering and Ops teams.
 Before that I was a PhD student, in